openhwgroup/core-v-xif/docs/source/intro.rst

 Extensions implemented on the interface are unprivileged, i.e. implementing privileged extensions like H (Hypervisor) is not supported.

 The goal of ``CV-X-IF`` is to enable the design and verification of instruction extensions in a |coprocessor| in a standardized manner without the need to modify the |processor| itself.
-Having a common interface allows designers of RISC-V CPUs to reuse existing co-processor and vice versa.
+Having a common interface allows designers of RISC-V :term:`CPUs<CPU>` to reuse existing co-processor and vice versa.
 Please note that the |processor| and |coprocessor| can have different license models.
 Example, the |coprocessor| could be closed source, connected to an open-source |processor|.

 History